AdventOfCode2022-Massey/advent-of-code-2022/README.md

 There's some engineering infrastructure here in the form of the `template` directory and the `mkday.sh` and other shell scripts.
 These speed each day's setup considerably.
-At the beginning of each day I `sh mkday.sh`.
+At the beginning of each day we `sh mkday.sh`.
 (The day number is tracked automatically but can be overwritten on the command line.)